sophongo/sophdoc/docs/en/end-user/kpanda/helm/helm-repo.md

 In addition to importing and updating repositorys, you can also delete unnecessary repositories, including system preset repositories and third-party repositories.

-1. Find the cluster where the repository to be deleted is located, click the cluster name, and enter cluster details .
+1. Find the cluster where the repository to be deleted is located, click the cluster name, and enter cluster details page.

     ![Clusters](../images/crd01.png)